-Ideally, I would really hope to see the local government paying more attention to families in need with financial aid, reimbursing them what they've lost, and medical aid paid by the mining company BCCL for those who've suffered from injuries from the unstable land.
+Ideally, I would really hope to see the local government paying more attention to families in need with financial aid, reimbursing them for what they've lost, and having the the mining company BCCL give medical aid to those who've suffered from injuries from the unstable land.
 BCCL is one of the key mining companies in the area.
 I spoke to one of the main protesters from Jharia, Ashock, who stopped teaching physics at a local university to protest full time against BCCL.
 He believes the BCCL safety standards are not good enough and that other companies, such as TATA, have very few issues with spreading fires.

-[In 2012, BCCL said they had reduced the affected area of fiery coals from 8.9 sq km to 2.18 sq km.]
+[In 2012, BCCL said they had reduced the affected area of fiery coals from 3.4 square miles to 0.84 square miles.]

 What is the photo of the x-ray about?

-I went to one of the local hospitals and met with Dr Ashutosh Kumar and some of the other people working there, and he spoke of the long-term ramifications of working in the conditions that the locals and miners face.
-That image is an x-ray of a local suffering from pneumoconiosis [black lung].
-Essentially, that is when someone is working often within mines with no safety equipment, all the coal dust over the years begins to have an affect on the health of the lungs.
-Dr Kumar stated the average life expectancy of locals who have worked in the mines to be around 55.
+I went to one of the local hospitals and met with Dr. Ashutosh Kumar and some of the other people working there, and he spoke of the long-term ramifications of working in the conditions that the locals and miners face.
+That image is an x-ray of a local suffering from pneumoconiosis [black lung], a disease that often effects people working in mines with no safety equipment, after prolonged periods of breathing in coal dust.
+Dr. Kumar stated the average life expectancy of locals who have worked in the mines to be around 55.

-See more photos from Seb's project, as well as the final projects from other photographers on his course, at the LCC MA show, open from 10AM to 5PM, Monday to Saturday, from the 15th to the 23rd of January, at the London College of Communication.
+See more photos from Seb's project, as well as the final projects from other photographers on his course, at the LCC MA show, open from 10AM to 5PM, Monday to Saturday, from January 15 to 23, at the London College of Communication.